A Government for the people, by the people…

 I have always taken government for granted.
 I have been of the trusting variety.
 I believe in the goodness of people and the promise of our elected officials.
 I know we are all human and no one can be perfect so I forgive a lot.
 I tune out people’s rants and raves about corruption.
 When my stepfather sardonically says, “we are the government, we are here to help,” I stop listening.
 Until now, that is.
 I am disillusioned, I am dismayed, and I am disgusted.
 And, I am very very sad about this.
 My veil of denial has been lifted and it leaves a painful rawness in its wake.
 I am now on the receiving end of our governments finger pointing, blame avoiding and lack of responsibility taking shenanigans.

 As I reviewed the day yesterday, I studied recent reports and articles.
 Marshal Zelinger, an investigative reporter for Channel 7 and a clear friend to us fire victims, has been working his butt off to uncover the inconsistencies in our elected officials responses to this government caused disaster.
+In a recent article, Zelinger quotes our swashbuckling Sherriff, who apparently can’t read.
+It begins relatively harmlessly:

 “We’re not saying that somebody should not be held accountable,” Sheriff Ted Mink said.
 “All we’re saying is there’s no criminality that we have come up with.”